 Despite their small size, severe infestations can quickly kill a Croton plant.
-They need to be treated with a thorough cleaning and use of a pesticide spray or horticultural soap applications weekly.
+They need to be treated with a thorough cleaning and the use of a pesticide spray or horticultural soap applications weekly.
 Spider mites spread quickly, so separating houseplants is also key to treatment and control.

 Bright red mites, also known as False Spider Mites, and Two-Spotted Mites can both threaten the Croton plant as well.
-Yet unlike spider mites, neither of these two pests.
+Yet, unlike spider mites, neither of these two pests.

 One of the best-disguised pests that threaten the health of a Croton plant, scale insects, tend to look more like raised spots on the leaf than insects.
 Yet that brown or green lump that wasn’t there the day before is actually sucking the sap out of the leaf and weakening the plant.

 Scale insects must be removed by hand and then checked for daily.
 Spraying with pesticides is not a very effective way to treat them, but using the right oils may help keep them away in the first place.